 What happens if I have an item that is prohibited, but it is not in use?

 Students frequently ask this about un-burned candles, or sting lights that have been unplugged and placed on the ground prior to an inspection.
-Given that these items are prohibited whether they are in use at the time of the inspection or not they are still subject to confiscation the same way sting lights that are plugged in or candles hat have been burned are.
+Given that these items are prohibited, whether they are in use at the time of the inspection or not, they are still subject to confiscation the same way string lights that are plugged in or candles that have been burned are.

 What is the purpose of these inspections and the philosophy behind them?